-With 2020 being unexpected like it was, it makes you look at everything from an entirely new perspective, and sometimes in perspective, we don’t want to accept.
+With 2020 being unexpected like it was, it makes you look at everything from an entirely new perspective, and sometimes a perspective we don’t want to accept.
 But even though we don’t want to look at something from an unwanted viewpoint, we can use that as a lesson.
-We can use the disadvantages we had in 2020 to change them to advantages for us in 2021.
+We can use the disadvantages we had in 2020 to change them into advantages for us in 2021.

 To all of you reading this, I hope the ways I showed how 2021 could be a better year will be helpful, inspiring, and motivating.

 Welcome, 2021.
 It’s good to have you here finally.

 10 Things To Do To Stay Hopeful During a Pandemic

 Stress and 9 Incredible Ways To Handle It

 6 Positive Quotes To Stay Inspired And Motivated